sgorgun/if-statements/README.md

 ### Sub-task 12

 Analyze the result table below and implement the [DoSomething](IfStatements/Task12.cs#L5) method in the _Task12_ class.
-The method should return expected results for specified input parameter values.
+The method should return the expected results for specified input parameter values.

 | i               | Expected Result |
 |-----------------|-----------------|